Does your company need a Data Protection Officer?

 Large company vs. Small company

-I am sure you agree that the need for a DPO of a small company with domestic reach is far different from the need of an enterprise company that has a global reach and different exposure.
+I am sure you agree that the need for a DPO of a small company with a domestic reach is far different from the need of an enterprise company that has a global reach and different exposure.

 DPO in big enterprise company will most probably perform his duties full-time, need more resources like budget, staff, solutions for automatization and GDPR compliance, and more.